memolemo-studios/SoftwareTycoon/README.md

 # Software Tycoon

-Software Tycoon is an open source game focsues on software stuff.
+Software Tycoon is an open source game focuses on software stuff.

 ## Notice